 Some legislation specifically excludes BoSD as actionable, others allow it and yet others say nothing.
 Until recently, there has been an assumption that BoSD is generally actionable (unless otherwise stated) in health and safety cases.
 The provision for BoSD was enshrined in section 47 of the Health and Safety at Work etc Act 1974 (HSW).
 This is no longer the case.

 Section 69 (in Part 5) of the Enterprise and Regulatory Reform Act 2013 amends HSW to reverse this presumption.
 So now, unless specific regulations allow it, BoSD is no longer actionable in such cases.
 This does not affect the ability to pursue a claim for negligence and nor does it affect historical cases.
-The reason this was changed is allegedly down to employers being too easily targeted by a claims culture and, as a result, fearful of such claims, feeling they have to go way beyond the requirements of the law.
+The reason this was changed is allegedly down to employers being too easily targeted by a claims culture.
+And as a result fearful of such claims, feeling they have to go way beyond the requirements of the law.
 The existence of such a culture has been largely debunked as purely perception rather than reality, but this has not derailed the actions of Parliament.
 Clearly, there is the perception that having both Negligence and BoSD routes makes life too easy for the claimant, encouraging more claims.
 But the opposite side also hold the view that genuine cases may find it more difficult.
-I assume they do realise that the law was never meant to be fair…..